realark/micfinder/README.md

 Additionally, this project is architected with growth scenarios in mind.
 Should the project wish to expand to other groups/scenes, traditional moderation features can be added in the future.

+Source code is licensed under The MIT License (see LICENSE.md).

 ## Setup
 - Install NPM